kapawlak/temp_lab_host/Courses/6/BL/lab3.md

 <!-- Move resistivity here -->
 ## Resistivity and Resistance

 Resistance is primarily affected by two things.
-First is a material&rsquo;s intrinsic property known as resistivity, which varies from material to material.
+First is a material's intrinsic property known as resistivity, which varies from material to material.
 The greater the resistivity of a material, the greater the resistance of an object made of that material.
 Second is the geometry of the material, particularly the cross-sectional area and the length of the material.
 Since current flows through the cross-sectional area of the material, increasing this area is like adding resistors in parallel; the greater the cross-sectional area, the lower the resistance.
 The length of the material is analogous to a set of resistors in series; the longer the piece of material, the greater its resistance.
 These relationships are expressed by the equation below.

 :::Equation
 $$